"They're Dropping Like Flies"

 I want to know what these mean.
 It’s probably nothing, but given the connection to the Fentanyl, it could be important.
 We’re about to find out.
 And if they’re nothing, then we’re no worse off that we were before.
 Sadly, that’s not a comforting thought.

 Central Station.
 Our home away from home.
 Nightwatch is gone, so Lieutenant Hagan is gone, too.
 Sergeant Lazzeroni is the interim Graveyard Watch Commander.
 He hates sitting behind a desk, but that’s what happens when a skid row psycho rushes up and stabs you right through the back of your vest when you’re writing a traffic ticket.
 He’s lucky to be alive.
-Graveyard’s on a tough deployment these days.
-Lots of injuries and illnesses.
+Graveyard’s on a tough deployment these days: lots of injuries and illnesses.
 Two of our officers on Graveyard actually came down with meningitis.
 Can you believe it?
 In a major American city, two cops contracted meningitis.
 I told you Central with the filthiest division in the city.
 I’m beginning to think it’s the filthiest division in the world.
 We heard they’re going to be OK, but that stuff is nothing to take lightly.
 It can kill you in a heartbeat.
 We also have an officer who got taken out of the field two nights ago and the initial diagnosis was cholera.
 You heard me right: cholera!
 I thought that shit was only in jungle swamps.
 What’s next?
 The bubonic plague?
 The Ebola virus?
 Maybe even the actual zombie apocalypse?
-I’m beginning to think that whatever hit Midwatch was a just warning: we’re working in a toxic waste dump and our days are numbered.
+I’m beginning to think that whatever hit Midwatch a few weeks ago was a just warning: we’re working in a toxic waste dump and our days are numbered.
 I hope not, but I wouldn’t rule it out.
 I’m telling you, they’ve got diseases on skid row that medical science doesn’t even have names for yet.
 One day they’re going to build a wall around this place and leave the inmates to fend for themselves.
 I hope we’re not here when that happens.
 I saw the movie Escape from New York.
 Don’t think for a minute that it couldn’t happen here.

 There’s Officer Tung.
 Let’s get this show on the road.